-Every week we ask a local start-up to spill the beans about themselves in eight simple takes.
-This week we talk to Elliot Riley, Jess Smith and James McCann, founders of Rendezvous, a dating app that lets you avoid the awkward online pre-chat and cut straight to the chase.
+Every week we ask a local business or product to introduce themselves in eight simple takes.
+This week we talk to Elliot Riley, Jess Smith and James McCann, founders of Rendezvous, a dating app that lets you avoid the awkward online pre-chat and cuts straight to the chase.

 ONE: How did Rendezvous start and what was your inspiration for the project?